radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ![Class cluster uml](statics/ClassClusterUML.png)

-* `Abstract Factory`: This abstract class defines the signature of the different methods that create out products.
-* `Concrect Factory 1` and `Concrect Factory 2`: These are our concrete classes that implement our methods for each product's families.
-By knowing the family and product, the factory is able to create an instance of the product for that family.
-* `IProductA` and `IProductB`: These are our interfaces that define our products that are independent of their family.
-A family is introduced in their concrete subclasses.
-* `ProductA` and `ProductB`: These are the concrete classes that implement _IProductA_ and _IProductB_, respectively.

 ### Example

 Consider the problem of constructing a class hierarchy that defines objects to store numbers of different types: `char, int, float, double`.
 Because numbers of different types have many features in common (they can be converted from one type to another and can be represented as strings, for example), they could be represented by a single class.
 However, their storage requirements differ, so it is inefficient to represent them all by the same class.
 Taking this fact into consideration, to solve the problem, the class architecture could be designed like: